segmentio/segment-docs/src/connections/destinations/catalog/appcues/index.md

 When you `identify` on `analytics.js`, we call `Appcues.identify`.
 This is the preferred method of using and targeting on user properties.

-To get the most out of Appcues, you'll want to send as much user data as possible in the `identify` call.
+To get the most out of Appcues, you should send as much user data as possible in the `identify` call.
 Properties are used to target experiences to specific users and personalize content.
 Most Appcues customers send properties that fall into a few groups:
   * Properties to target based on broad classifications such as `role` or `userType`
   * Properties to personalize Appcues content such as `name`, `firstName` or `company`
   * Properties to target based on user lifecycle such as `createdAt` (date) or usage metrics such as `numTasksComplete`